A quick review of my weight loss journey : Lost 40 pounds and then gained a few :

 3) I used to stair-climb every day for 20 mins – climbing 140 flights of stairs and running down 140 flights of stairs.

-Due to the above stupidity, my metabolism got affected drastically, my knees started hurting terribly (even though I had researched a lot about proper stair-climbing form), I felt sleepy all the time, and I felt really lethargic.
+Due to the above stupidity, my metabolism got affected drastically, my knees started hurting terribly (even though I had researched a lot about the proper stair-climbing form), and I felt really lethargic.